Frequently Asked Questions

 The Tundra Wilderness Tour takes about eight hours and travels 62 miles into the park to the Stony Hill Overlook.

-The Kantishna Wilderness Trails, Kantishna Experience, and Denali Backcountry Adventure tours take 12 to 13 hours and travel all 93 miles of the Denali Park Road.
+The Kantishna Wilderness Trails and Denali Backcountry Adventure tours take 12 to 13 hours and travel all 93 miles of the Denali Park Road.
 They offer the best opportunity to see wildlife and beautiful Denali.

 We recommend picking a Kenai Fjords cruise based on how long you'd like to be on the water and what you'd like to see.
 If you prefer a shorter cruise focused on marine wildlife, the Kenai Fjords Resurrection Bay Wildlife Cruise would work well.
 To see tidewater glaciers and have more chances to spot wildlife, the Kenai Fjords Glacier & Wildlife Cruise or cruises that go farther into Northwestern Fjord are good choices.
 To learn more about each tour and compare them side by side, check out our Kenai Fjords cruises page.